-You/your child can get an eye exam once a year (more if you/your eyesight changes a lot).
-They can get glasses once every two years (more if you/your eye sight changes a lot).
-You can also get you/your child's glasses replaced as often as you need to if they lose them or break them.
+You/your child can get an eye exam once a year (more if you/your eyesight changes).
+They can get glasses once every two years (more if you/your eye sight changes).
+You can also get your/your child's glasses replaced as often as you need to if they are lost or broken.
 Call Envolve Vision Services, Superior's vision provider at 1-866-642-8959 to find out how.